Moze-Code/Moze-Code/README.md

 - 👋 Hi, I’m Omoze Oyarebu
-- 👀 I’m interested in ...Programming
+- 👀 I’m interested in ...learning how to use Computer's to automate tasks in my life
 - 🌱 I’m currently learning ...
 Java and MySQL
-- 💞️ I’m looking to collaborate on ...Programming based projects
+- 💞️ I’m looking for...Tech Internships
 - 📫 How to reach me ...Oyarebuo@gmail.com

 <!---